 • How do I balance work and life?

-This realistic, data-driven look at university teaching and research will make your graduate and postgraduate experience a success.
-Good Work If You Can Get It is the guidebook anyone considering graduate school, already in grad school, starting as a new professor, or advising graduate students needs.
+This realistic, data-driven look at university teaching and research will help make your graduate and postgraduate experience a success.
+Good Work If You Can Get It is the guidebook that anyone considering graduate school, already in grad school, starting as a new professor, or advising graduate students needs.
 Read it, and you will come away ready to hit the ground running.

 Sign up for more information on JHUP Books